dbacademy/dbacademy/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Having fun in implementing GitOps.. but way to go :man_pilot:
+- 🔭 Adapting GitOps is a Fun!!..
+But Way To Go :man_pilot:
 - 🌱 I’m currently learning Backstage IDP